baisong/openscholar_account_settings/Site created (notify admin).md

 Hello,

-On !date,\na new site was registered at !sitewide_name.
+On !date,<br/>a new site was registered at !sitewide_name.

 Link: !site_login_uri